papis/papis/README.rst

 Installation & setup
 --------------------

-Information about installation and setup can be found in the docs, for example in the these sections:
+Information about installation and setup can be found in the `docs <https://papis.readthedocs.io/en/latest/>`__, for example in the these sections:

 - `Installation <https://papis.readthedocs.io/en/latest/install.html>`__
 - `Configuration <https://papis.readthedocs.io/en/latest/configuration.html>`__